-- In the case that the telecommunications market effectively is characterized by an asymmetric oligopoly with a behavior as described in the HITCH-SWEEZY approach, one could consider not applying any price regulation at all.
+- In the case that the telecommunications market effectively is characterized by an asymmetric oligopoly with a behavior as described in the HITCH-SWEEZY approach, one could consider not applying any price regulation at all (the benefit of regulation is most likely to outweigh the costs of regulation).
 Rules for interconnection would be the only major field of regulation in this case.
-As we understand market-opening up and regulation as a dynamic process one may emphasize that adequate regulation depends on the stage of market development and the structure of the market, respectively. - Since it is unlikely that an asymmetric oligopoly is a stable market structure the regulatory authority should be maintained in any case as a critical watchdog of competition. - At the wholesale level and in end-product markets one carefully should consider strong incentives for differentiated two-part tariffs.
-If all major firms in the telecommunications sector agree to offer quite differentiated two-part tariffs, the regulatory authorities also have no incentive to intervene, except for the requirement of interconnection (incidentally, the principle of differentiated two-part tariffs can usefully be applied in all infrastructure sectors).
+As we understand market-opening up and regulation as a dynamic process one may emphasize that adequate regulation depends on the stage of market development and the structure of the market, respectively. - Since it is unlikely that an asymmetric oligopoly is a stable market structure the regulatory authority should be maintained in any case as a critical watchdog of competition.
+However, in fields where regulation can be phased out it should be phased out.
+There is no reason for imposing regulation if general competition policy is sufficient to bring about effective competition. - At the wholesale level and in end-product markets one carefully should consider strong incentives for differentiated two-part tariffs.
+If all major firms in the telecommunications sector agree to offer quite differentiated two-part tariffs, the regulatory authorities also have no incentive to intervene, except for the requirement of interconnection (incidentally, the principle of differentiated twopart tariffs can usefully be applied in all infrastructure sectors).
 The EU framework for regulation and regulatory policy in many EU countries lacks theoretical underpinning and so far has neither adequately considered the oligopoly problems in fixed-line telecommunications nor the option of fostering differentiated two-part tariffs which would allow the minimization of regulations.
 Indeed, the proposal made here could be applied across OECD countries.
 As regards the ongoing internationalization, it would be useful to have a broader policy dialogue which should include theoretical background studies and policy benchmarking studies.
 Efficient regulation of telecommunications/e-communications is one of the most important challenges in the Digital Market Economy.
 In a pragmatic perspective one may state that the access market can be expected to remain the most difficult market from a regulatory policy perspective.
 At the same time it is clear that very large differences in regulatory efficiency - as found in the EU - should not be a sustainable phenomenon.
 The natural mechanism for a market-driven process towards regulatory convergence is foreign direct investment, including international M&As.
 The more competition there is in the market, the less restrictive cross-border M&As in telecommunications should be handled.
 In the long run, facility-based competition should be encouraged along with an efficient resale regime which partly could involve subsidiaries of the incumbent operator.
 Making the best use of existing network capacities and investment is really important when trying to maximize long run services use and to stimulate product and process innovations.
 A particular issue is the introduction of a newly-defined universal service in the EU.
 In a modern digital economy, one may indeed consider broadband universal services as a kind of basic digital service to which all citizens of the Community should have access at affordable rates.
 Universal services could be delivered at minimum costs if competitive bidding processes would be organized by governments so that the firms requiring the lowest subsidy would get the contracts.
 Positive external effects of the networked use of information and stimulation of innovations - with positive external effects - are a justification to indeed invest taxpayers' money in the provision of broadband universal services.